Table of Contents

 Integrative Analysis

-“David and Goliath” reframes the narrative of success and power by highlighting how underdogs and misfits can turn their perceived disadvantages into strengths.
-Gladwell’s stories and examples illustrate that success often comes not from conventional sources of power but from resilience, creativity, and strategic thinking.
+“David and Goliath” reframes the narrative of success and power by showing how those who are underdogs and misfits can convert what seem to be disadvantages into strengths.
+Gladwell’s stories and examples suggest that success springs from resilience, creativity, and strategic thinking, not necessarily through conventional sources of power.

 Implications for Education and Personal Development